Expert Insights: Spotlight on Haben Girma

 Haben Girma’s best-selling memoir, Haben:

-The Deafblind Woman Who Conquered Harvard Law
+The Deafblind Woman Who Conquered Harvard Law,

 takes readers on a journey from her summers with extended family in Eritrea and